CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise5.md

-# Exercise 5: Deploy & Publish Your Agent to Microsoft Teams
+# Exercise 5: Publishing & Sharing

 ### Estimated Duration: 30 Minutes

 ## Overview

+In this exercise, you will publish the agent to Microsoft Teams, enabling users to interact with it directly within the Teams environment.
+You will also verify that the agent is accessible and responds correctly to basic prompts.

 ## Objectives

 You will be able to complete the following tasks:

-- Task 1: Publish the agent to a Microsoft Teams channel
+- Task 1: Deploy & Publish Your Agent to Microsoft Teams

-## Task 1: Publish the agent to a Microsoft Teams channel
+## Task 1: Deploy & Publish Your Agent to Microsoft Teams

 1. Now that you've configured the agent, it's time to publish it so it can be used across different platforms.